 Q4.
 Are operating systems only used in computers?

-Ans: No, Operating systems are used in various computing devices such as computers, smartphones, tablets, servers, embedded systems, etc. The operating system’s specific type and features may differ depending on the device and intended purpose.
+Ans: No, Operating systems are used in various computing devices such as computers, smartphones, tablets, servers, embedded systems, etc. The operating system’s type and features may vary depending on the device and its intended purpose.

 Conclusion

 The functions of an operating system are diverse and essential for the efficient operation of a computer system.
 From process management to user interface, each function contributes to the overall performance and usability of the system.
-Understanding these functions is crucial for both end-users and system administrators to make the most out of their computer systems.
+Understanding these functions is crucial for both end users and system administrators to make the most of their computer systems.

 Recommended Articles